Har Brakha: History

 Evangelical Christians from the United States have joined the community, with the support of Rabbi Melamed, and their presence has aroused some controversy among residents.

 Neighborhoods

-After the construction of several hundred private houses on Har Bracha, the members of the settlement decided to start building four-story, five-story and six-story buildings.

-This decision was made in order to lower the prices of apartments and give the opportunity for young couples to buy houses in the village.
+After the construction of several hundred private houses on Har Bracha, the members of the settlement decided to start building four-, five- and six-story buildings.
+This decision was made in order to lower the price for apartments and give young couples the opportunity to buy flats in the village.
 As part of the construction, a boys school and a girls school were also established in Har Bracha, together with eleven kindergartens.